-The population of South Hadley is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.33% of adults in South Hadley have a bachelor's degree or even advanced degree.
+The citizens of South Hadley are very well educated compared to the average community in the nation: 39.86% of adults in South Hadley have a bachelor's degree or even advanced degree.

 South Hadley is a somewhat ethnically-diverse town.
 The people who call South Hadley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of South Hadley residents report their race to be White, followed by Black or African-American.
+The greatest number of South Hadley residents report their race to be White, followed by Asian.
 Important ancestries of people in South Hadley include French , Polish, English, and German.

 The most common language spoken in South Hadley is English.
 Other important languages spoken here include Spanish and French.